igorskyflyer/npm-mapped-replacer/README.md

 - `caseSensitive` - A Boolean that indicates whether replacing should be case-sensitive or not.
 Default is `true`.

 - `strict` - A Boolean that indicates whether strict mode is enabled.
 In strict mode, only whole matches are replaced.
-Default is `false.
+Default is `false`.

 ---